 One Day Cairngorms National Park

 The Cairngorms National Park is about two hours from Skye Bridge.
-No matter which road you take, the drive is magical.
+No matter which route you take, the drive is magical.

 Once at the national park, Glenmore Forest Park provides fantastic views of the mountainside.
-The road up Cairnform Mountain is stunning for aerial views.
-Plus, there’s Cairngorm Reindeer Centre which gets visitors up close and personal with the area’s cutest residents.
+The road up Cairngorm Mountain is stunning for aerial views.
+Plus, the Cairngorm Reindeer Centre gets visitors up close and personal with the area’s cutest residents.

 Finally, if you have time, make your way around the national park to Balmoral Castle.
 This Royal Residence is not always open to the public, so make sure to check opening hours before visiting.